MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Open World Object Detection.
   - <details><summary>Digest</summary> Open World Object Detection (OWOD) is a challenging computer vision problem that requires detecting unknown objects and gradually learning the identified unknown classes.
 However, it cannot distinguish unknown instances as multiple unknown classes.
 In this work, we propose a novel OWOD problem called Unknown-Classified Open World Object Detection (UC-OWOD).
 UC-OWOD aims to detect unknown instances and classify them into different unknown classes.
 Besides, we formulate the problem and devise a two-stage object detector to solve UC-OWOD.

+- DenseHybrid: Hybrid Anomaly Detection for Dense Open-set Recognition. [[paper]](https://arxiv.org/abs/2207.02606) [[code]](https://github.com/matejgrcic/DenseHybrid)
+  - Matej Grcić, Petra Bevandić, Siniša Šegvić. *ECCV 2022*
+  - Key Word: Anomaly detection; Dense anomaly detection; Open-set Recognition.
+  - <details><summary>Digest</summary> We design a novel hybrid algorithm based on reinterpreting discriminative logits as a logarithm of the unnormalized joint distribution p̂ (x,y).
+Our model builds on a shared convolutional representation from which we recover three dense predictions: i) the closed-set class posterior P(y|x), ii) the dataset posterior P(din|x), iii) unnormalized data likelihood p̂ (x).
+The latter two predictions are trained both on the standard training data and on a generic negative dataset.
+We blend these two predictions into a hybrid anomaly score which allows dense open-set recognition on large natural images.
+We carefully design a custom loss for the data likelihood in order to avoid backpropagation through the untractable normalizing constant Z(θ).
+Experiments evaluate our contributions on standard dense anomaly detection benchmarks as well as in terms of open-mIoU - a novel metric for dense open-set performance.

 - Open-world Semantic Segmentation for LIDAR Point Clouds. [[paper]](https://arxiv.org/abs/2207.01452) [[code]](https://github.com/jun-cen/open_world_3d_semantic_segmentation)
   - Jun Cen, Peng Yun, Shiwei Zhang, Junhao Cai, Di Luan, Michael Yu Wang, Ming Liu, Mingqian Tang. *ECCV 2022*
   - Key Word: Open-world Semantic Segmentation; LIDAR Point Clouds; Incremental Learning.